All Episodes

 alex jones

-Because the last power the corporate media has with almost no audience is to attack Trump and myself and Elon and everybody else that's fighting him.
+Ignore them because the last power the corporate media has with almost no audience is to attack Trump and myself and Elon and everybody else that's fighting them and then have us spend our time responding to the BS they put out.

-Like, I saw these headlines everywhere, and I thought I sent it to you guys.
+Like I saw these headlines everywhere and I thought I sent it to you guys.

 I say don't respond to it, but when I say respond to it, but explain it's designed to make you respond to it.